Jewish women in the early modern period: Notable Women

 Ester Handali was a Jewish Kira who provided services to the women in the Sultan's harem.
 Handali not only supplied the women with personal goods, but also acted as the intermediary between the secluded harem and the outside world.
 She served Nurbanu Sultan and brought messages to foreign embassies.
 Though she began as a merchant to the harem, she was quickly promoted to a more diplomatic position.

 Esperanza Melchi also served the Sultan's harem as a Kira and acted as an intermediary between the harem and foreign emissaries.
 Originally she just brought Jewels and luxury goods to the Ottoman royalty.
 Eventually, she translated and wrote letters for Safiye, the Valide Sultan, to be delivered to Queen Elizabeth I.

-Dona Gracia Mendes was one of the wealthiest Jewish women in the Ottoman Empire and a great philanthropist.
+Doña Gracia Mendes was one of the wealthiest Jewish women in the Ottoman Empire and a great philanthropist.
 After being widowed, Mendes took over her husband's banking business and went into the international trade alongside her brother in-law.
 She established a widespread financial and conmmercial network and worked with the Sultan to build business enterprises throughout the empire.